KDE/digikam-doc/getting_started/installation.rst

             The Windows Dialog to Install Newer Version of digiKam

-    - **Standalone** version: **Doesn't** need administrator rights and isn't installed or listed as a program.
-Is only accessible by the user who has downloaded the file.
+    - **Standalone** version: **Doesn't** need administrator rights and isn't installed or listed as a program, but is only accessible by the user who has downloaded the file.

         - Allows a normal user to use digiKam without a full installation.